Israeli defense minister warns of Gaza City's destruction unless Hamas yields to his country's terms

 Airstrike hits area ahead of broader offensive

-Gaza City’s Shifa Hospital said at least 17 Palestinians were killed Friday as Israel escalated its activity in the area in the lead-up to its broader planned offensive.
+Gaza City’s Shifa Hospital said at least 17 Palestinians were killed Friday as Israel escalated activity in the lead-up to its broader planned offensive.

-An Israeli airstrike hit a school in Sheikh Radwan, a Gaza City neighborhood where tens of Palestinians shelter in makeshift tents in the schoolyard.
-The attack killed at least seven people, according to an eyewitness and hospital records.
+An Israeli airstrike hit a school in Sheikh Radwan, a Gaza City neighborhood where Palestinians shelter in makeshift tents in the schoolyard.
+At least seven people died, according to an eyewitness and hospital records.

 The Israeli military said it wasn't aware of a strike in the area but in a statement said troops were operating on the outskirts of Gaza City and in the Zeitoun neighborhood.